tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 - Name: [bdqffdq:EXTERNAL_PREREQUISITES_NOT_MET](../../list/bdqffdq/index.md#EXTERNAL_PREREQUISITES_NOT_MET)
 - Type: bdqffdq:ResponseStatus
 - [DifferentFrom](../../extension/bdqffdq/index.md#EXTERNAL_PREREQUISITES_NOT_MET): bdqffdq:INTERNAL_PREREQUISITES_NOT_MET
-- Definition: A bdqffdq:ResponseStatus used to indicate that a bdqffdq:ResponseResult was not generated because a bdq:sourceAuthority was not accessible.
+- Definition: A bdqffdq:ResponseStatus used to indicate that a bdqffdq:ResponseResult was not generated because a bdqval:sourceAuthority was not accessible.
 If the Test is run at a later time, it may produce a different bdqffdq:ResponseStatus.

 ********************